 Level 2.
-Status at the task or stage level that displays the current task progress and the executed task status.
+Status at the task or stage level displays the current task progress and the status of the task that ran.

 Level 3.
-Provides detailed information at task level.
+Detailed information at the task level.

-Verify that predefined vRealize Automation blueprints, workflows, and scripts are created, and test jobs that perform tasks that the pipeline can trigger.
+Verify that predefined vRealize Automation blueprints, workflows, and scripts are created, and that test jobs that perform tasks that the pipeline can trigger are available.

-Verify that artifacts are available in the Artifactory server repository to use the vRealize Code Stream Artifact Management capabilities.
+Verify that artifacts are available in the Artifactory server repository.
+See Search Artifacts from the Artifactory Repository.